 2020 Teaching and Learning Day

-Our focus this year will be high-impact practices, and to do that we are trying a different format.
+Our focus the year was high-impact practices, and to do that we tried a different format.
 We have many faculty and staff at Stetson who are already making innovative use of high-impact practices to improve student learning.
 So instead of a guest speaker, we decided to showcase some of these people in a way that will encourage sharing ideas and having conversations across programs and departments.

-The day will be structured into workshop blocks led by members of the Stetson community on themes such as global learning, writing-intensive courses, community-engaged learning, internships, and learning communities.
-The schedule will allow everyone to attend multiple workshops and hopefully jumpstart some new conversations about the ways we employ high-impact practices at Stetson.
+This Teaching and Learning day was structured into workshop blocks led by members of the Stetson community on themes such as global learning, writing-intensive courses, community-engaged learning, internships, and learning communities.
+The schedule aimed to allow everyone to attend multiple workshops and hopefully jumpstart some new conversations about the ways we employ high-impact practices at Stetson.

-All members of the Stetson faculty and staff are invited to attend.
-The morning starts with breakfast available at 8:30 a.m. and concludes with a lunch served at 12:30 p.m.
-Full details will be sent early in the new year.
+All members of the Stetson faculty and staff were invited to attend.
+The morning started with breakfast available at 8:30 a.m. and concluded with a lunch served at 12:30 p.m.

 2019 Teaching and Learning Day